axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

-# Sailing event media content
-This page descrips how to manage the media content like images and videos for the events at www.sapsailing.com, providing a guidance based on user's best experiences.
-A list of websites for retrieving images and their specific copyright information is shown.
-Moreover YouTube channels for current videos from leagues and special events are provided.
+This page descrips how to manage the media content like images for the events at www.sapsailing.com, providing a guidance based on user's best experiences.
+For locations finding media content itself please refer to the [[media|wiki/events/Sailing-events-media-content]] page.

 [[_TOC_]]

-## Images
+# Images

-### Scale guidelines for several purposes
-For performance reasons, images should be scaled before uploading them.
-The following image resolutions showed up as good manner:

-* **teaser:** about 640 x 480 pixel (file size < 100 kB)
-* **stage:** about 1600 x 1200 pixel (file size < 500 kB)
-* **gallery:** about 1400 x 1000 pixel (file size < 350 kB)

-### Image types and their impact
+## Image types and their impact
 There are four image types which can be added to an event carrying different roles:

 * **logo:** the sailing event or league logo which gets displayed e.g. in the upper left corner next to the name of the sailing event.